Bio

 Accomplishments

-Eubank Jr. got back on track immediately with a interim world title (WBA) win in his very next match in 2015.
+Eubank Jr. got back on track immediately with an interim world title (WBA) win in his very next match in 2015.
 After another couple of matches of solid performances, Eubanks fought for the British title once again and this time won it through a stoppage victory late in the fight.

 Eubank found himself moving up rapidly up the rankings in the next couple of years as he beat opponents such as James DeGale and Matt Korobov in 2019, winning both the IBO and WBA (interim) world titles in back-to-back fights.